 My 16 year old daughter and I have just voted yes.
 Love to all.
 Scotland be brave. #VoteYes

-The Bonniest Companie, a new book of poems, is newly published by Picador in October 2015.
-The cover art is by the wonderful Olivia Lomenech Gill.
+The Bonniest Companie, a book of poems written one-a-week during 2014, has been named Saltire Scottish Book of the Year 2016 The cover art is by the wonderful Olivia Lomenech Gill.